• contact Send Message

 • Greece

-• Checked in 5 minutes ago
+• Checked in 4 days ago

-I'm currently not so far from Athens (Kythnos), with open plans for the next few months.
+I have quite open plans for the next few months.
 There is place for more people on board - perhaps even space for people with strong opinions on where to sail next!
 Albania?
 Aegean?
 Turkey?

 I've done more than 5000 nautical miles so far this year - I have a vision to slow down a bit in 2025, spend more time at each place I visit, make shorter journeys, dedicate more of my time to my day job and boat maintenance.